150+ Rare Words in English

 The word inenarrable and its meaning

-(Adj) Beyond description or impossible to convey in words.
+(Adj) Too great or extreme to be described in words.

 42.